CarlTS/microbit-grove/tutorials/servo.md

 Let's create movement using @boardname@ , Grove and Servo Motors!
 ![WTS Logo](https://raw.githubusercontent.com/CarlTS/microbit-grove/master/assets/WTSLogo.png)
 **Helpful Hints**
-  - :lightbulb: Look out for hints indicated by a light bulb
+Look out for hints indicated by a light bulb
 You can click the ``||game: OK ➔ ||`` or ``| ➔ Next |`` button on the right after each step to continue.

 ## Testing the micro:bit @unplugged